Matthew Morris

 M.G.
 Morris Law focuses on one thing: helping nonprofits, their donors, and benefit corporations do more good in the world by preventing and solving their legal problems.

 I grew up in the Midwest.
 After college I flew helicopters in the Navy for ten years before going to law school.
-I still serve my "one weekend a month" in Fort Worth, Texas.
+I served "one weekend a month" for another twenty years.
 After law school and an appellate clerkship in Indiana, I joined an Indianapolis law firm helping employers navigate employment issues.
 During an unexpected one-year detour to Afghanistan, I provided advice to the Afghan government on anti-corruption efforts.

 After coming home, I served for 11 years as an Assistant United States Attorney, trying cases before juries and arguing appeals.
 But my favorite part of being a prosecutor was building relationships with my clients, crime victims' advocates, and organizations that advocate for the powerless.
 After several years of thinking about ways that the legal industry can serve civil society better, I heard the question, "what would you do if you weren't afraid?"